Justintime50/woodchips/README.md

 </div>

-> All logs are made up of woodchips
+> Logs are just a bunch of woodchips

 I found myself using the same logging setup logic over and over in projects so I decided to pull it out into its own little package.
 Woodchips gives you everything you need to setup the Python logging library in your project, all without the need to import or call on the `logging` package making logging incredibly simple and clean.

-**NOTE:** Woodchips currently assumes you want to print logs to console in addition to saving to a file.
-In the future, this may be configurable.

 ## Install